aave/aip/content/aips/AIP-CONTINUOUS-FORMAL-VERIFICATION-CERTORA.md

 The vesting for the remaining USDC amount will resume after a more capital efficient streaming solution is devised.

+The source code for the proposal payload contract is available [here](https://github.com/Certora/aave-proposal-test).

 ## Copyright

 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).